 For the past 5 years, the Crisis Center has partnered with the Chaparral High School Drama Club to bring “The Outrage” to 10th graders throughout Douglas County.
 “The Outrage” is a dramatic performance that addresses the topics of teen dating violence and sexual assault, through depicting realistic dating situations.
 The performance is followed by a Question and Answer segment, where students have the opportunity to further discuss these issues with a Crisis Center staff member.

-If you are interested in learning more about these programs or in implementing one of these programs in your school, please contact the Crisis Center’s outreach team at firstname.lastname@example.org or 303-688-1094.
+If you are interested in learning more about the Outrage or in implementing the program in your school, please contact the Crisis Center at firstname.lastname@example.org or 303-688-1094.